obkorolev/obelyaevk/content/authors/admin/_index.md

 ## About Me

-As a person who has grown up among two different cultures and languages, allowed Oleg Belyaev to obtain a global vision and develop critical thinking, acquiring great ability in problem approaching and solving.
+Having grown up among two different cultures and languages allowed Oleg Belyaev to obtain a global vision and develop critical thinking, acquiring great ability in problem approaching and solving.
 Graduated in Biology and with a MSc in Coastal Oceanography, he is currently enrolled in a PhD program in Antarctic biogeochemistry research and earth observation in the DICHOSO project framework, at the Institute of Marine Sciences of Andalusia (CSIC).